sarthak107/library-management/README.md

     ```
 This project is deployed [here](https://library-management-nu.vercel.app/)

-To use the depolyed version:
+To use the deployed version:

 1. Open a folder where you want your project